quangdung0110/quangdung0110.github.io/_pages/about.md

 {% include base_path %}

 Welcome to my homepage!
-My full name is Huy Minh Nguyen, and I am a first-year Ph.D student at the [Department of Statistics and Data Sciecnes, University of Texas at Austin](https://stat.utexas.edu/) where I am fortunate to be advised by Professor [Nhat Ho](https://nhatptnk8912.github.io/).
-Before that, I graduated from the Department of Mathematics and Computer Science, Vietnam National University Ho Chi Minh City, University of Science.
+My full name is Quang Dung Le (in Vietnamese: Lê Quang Dũng, in Chinese: 黎光勇) and I am a second-year *Ingénieur* student (Master's level) at the [École Polytechnique](https://www.polytechnique.edu).
+Before that, I graduated from the Department of Mathematics, Mechanics, and Informatics, VNU University of Science, Ha Noi

-Email: huynm@utexas.edu
+Email: dung.le-quang@polytechnique.edu
 ## Research Interests
 My current research focuses mainly on Optimal Transport theory, in which I utilize various techniques to lower the computational complexity of Optimal Transport algorithms.
 Additionally, I am also interested in Mixture Models and its applications in Deep Learning.
 ## Recent News